-In the Layer Controls tab of the Data Explorer for the radar velocity data in Panel 2, click the Radial Velocity button next to Color Table and select Edit Color Table.
+In the Layer Controls tab of the Data Explorer for the radar velocity data in panel 2, click the Radial Velocity button next to Color Table and select Edit Color Table.

 In the Color Table Editor, select the File -> Import… menu item.